-This training procedure has two main benefits: 1) it uses only a small fraction of the total elements in the training set, and 2) it provides a bridge between the nomination task and the classification task.
+This training procedure has two main benefits: 1) it uses only a small fraction of the total elements in the training set, and 2) it provides a bridge between the nomination and the classification tasks.
 The former benefit allows us to avoid the impractical computational cost of training to rank all examples.
 Also, in this setting, we only care about the ranking of the top candidates and not about elements that we confidently identified as uninteresting.
 We achieve the latter benefit by training on more unlabelled elements that the model finds confusing, i.e. elements that are likely to appear high in the nomination ranking.
 We want to learn to better distinguish between the ground truth elements and the uninteresting elements that receive high scores.
-It is then the number of such elements found that should guide our choice of $K$, and we leave the optimization of this choice as future work.

-\subsection{Effects on Nomination Accuracy}
+\subsubsection{Effects on Nomination Accuracy}

 In these experiments, we use the entire dataset with pages from all markets, with $M=20$, $K=5$, $T=50$ and $L=6$.
-Figure \ref{fig:aug_over_time} highlights the effect of the timing of the \emph{hard example} augmentation step on the average nomination accuracy on the validation set while training the FCN and the GCN-Mean, without text features.
+Figure \ref{fig:aug_over_time} highlights the effect of the timing of the \emph{hard example} augmentation step on the average nomination accuracy on the validation set while training the FCN and GCN-Mean.
 We notice that the timing of the augmentation makes little difference on the final nomination accuracy.
 This could indicate that there are a few consistently confusing elements that can be relatively easily identified using models trained on random unlabelled elements as negatives.
-Once these elements are added to the training set, the models' nomination performance abruptly improves.
-Indeed both FCN and GCN-Mean obtain lower errors after the augmentation, by about $2$ and $5$ p.p., respectively, GCN-Mean achieving beyond $80\%$ nomination accuracy and the FCN exceeding $65\%$.
+Once these elements are in the training set, the models' nomination performance abruptly improves.
+Indeed both FCN and GCN-Mean obtain lower errors after the augmentation, by about $2$ and $5$ p.p., respectively, GCN-Mean achieving beyond $80\%$ nomination accuracy and FCN exceeding $65\%$.

-\subsection{Effects on the Quality of Rankings}
+\subsubsection{Effects on the Quality of Rankings}